 Penalty B: “Unaffordable or Non-Minimum Value” Penalty

-If an ALE offers coverage but it’s either unaffordable (employee’s share of single coverage exceeds 8.39% of household income for 2023) or fails to provide minimum value (plan pays less than 60% of covered benefits), and a full-time employee receives a premium tax credit, the penalty is $4,320 per employee receiving the credit (2023 amount).
-This is per affected employee, not all employees.
+Now Penalty B: the “unaffordable or non-minimum value” penalty.
+If the employer offers coverage, but that coverage is either unaffordable—meaning the employee’s share of single coverage exceeds 8.39% of household income for 2023—or fails to provide minimum value (plan pays less than 60% of covered benefits), and a full-time employee receives a premium tax credit, then the penalty is $4,320 per employee receiving the credit (2023 amount).
+Note that this penalty only applies to the affected employee, not the entire workforce.

 Current State-Level Individual Mandate Penalties